Scourfield baronets

-The Scourfield Baronetcy, of The Mote and of Williamston, both in the County of Pembroke, was a title in the Baronetage of the United Kingdom.
-It was created on 18 February 1876 for John Scourfield, member of parliament for Haverfordwest and Pembrokeshire and Lord Lieutenant of Pembrokeshire.
-The title became extinct on the death of the second baronet in 1921.
+The Scourfield baronetcy, of The Mote and of Williamston, both in the County of Pembroke, was a title in the Baronetage of the United Kingdom.
+It was created on 18 February 1876 for John Scourfield, Member of Parliament for Haverfordwest and Pembrokeshire and Lord Lieutenant of Pembrokeshire from 1868.
+The 2nd Baronet was High Sheriff of Pembrokeshire in 1881.
+The title became extinct on the death of the 2nd Baronet in 1921.